stanislaw/notes_on_software_engineering/README.md

 also called Functional Partitioning.

 Functional analysis focuses on what the system must do, rather than how it is implemented.
-At this stage, logical—not physical—aspects of the system are analyzed.
+At this stage, logical-not physical-aspects of the system are analyzed.
 The primary goal is to identify system functions and their relationships.

 An early outcome of this analysis is a preliminary functional block diagram, which splits the system into logical parts.
-Once the system’s contours are defined, the next step is to determine meaningful interfaces between these blocks.
+Once the system's contours are defined, the next step is to determine meaningful interfaces between these blocks.
 Well-defined interfaces ensure modularity and clear interactions when the system is implemented physically.